rinals/Proj3-grp4-Mentalhealth_Tech/Proposal.md

 ## Research Question
-What are the key mental health challenges faced by tech workers, and how do employee comments highlight the influence of factors such as company size, demographics, location, and work type?
+What are the key mental health challenges faced by tech workers, and how do employee comments highlight the influence of factors such as company size, demographics, support, and leave opportunities?

 ## Objectives
 - Identify common mental health themes based on employee comments.